 What Duro delivers for Industrial Automation companies

 Duro’s Cloud-Native platform for industrial automation engineering may be enabled in hours, not weeks or months because the approach does not require redefining business processes or customization.
-As a native SaaS application, it is both flexible and scalable; customers pay only for what they use, no hidden surprises, no hardware or heavy consulting costs.
+As a native SaaS application, it is both flexible and scalable for automation product development; customers pay only for what they use, no hidden surprises, no hardware or heavy consulting costs.

 Industrial Automation products share common core components like servo motors, IoT devices, and hydraulic motors.
 Duro’s structured workflows, event logs, parametric search, history tables, and roll-back capability ensure traceability of who did what, how, and why.

 Duro has commonly needed deep integrations to mCAD/eCAD, ERP, e-catalogs and desktop Office, all Out-of-the-Box which ensures an uninterrupted Digital Thread.
 A RESTful API allows users to configure other integrations.
 Event triggers using webhooks send notifications to adjacent systems, thus automating the Digital Thread.

 Industrial Automation products have a high percentage of procured content sourced from suppliers.
 This means that all product stakeholders, including suppliers and customers, must collaborate to make decisions fast.
 Duro’s Git Workflow paradigm used in the software industry, where structured workflows are uncommon, suits industrial automation product development perfectly.

 Product development technology for companies that require a custom PLM deployment.

 Product development software for teams that need to roll out an easy-to-use PLM that just works--right out of the box!

 PLM technology for teams that need a simple, intuitive, and cloud-based single source of truth.